How You Can Beat Dementia and Build A Bullet-proof Brain

 There’s nothing better than a bullet-proof brain.
 And nothing more important to you.
 Your brain is who you are.
 Read, watch two videos and discover how you can beat dementia and build a bullet-proof brain.

-YOU AND I might want shapely legs or big arms or a taunt belly.
+A bullet-proof brain might not the be first item on your self-improvement list.
+Perhaps you’re thinking more about shapely legs, big arms or a taunt belly.
 Sounds good to me, however, that’s not what we are, but what we have.

 We accept it when we see our older friends and relatives slow down and become fragile, but when we see them lose their minds, we shudder. it’s as if we’ve lost them completely, because they are lost even to themselves.